mgmt-sa-tiger-team/sap-hana-workshop/exercises/4-live-kernel-alt/README.md

 Review the details of each node, are the results as expected?
 Any vulnerability found?

-**Hint**: Vulnerabilities were previously fixed on all HANA servers but not on the S4 host.

 Challenge Exercise: Reset the lab and add approval step in the workflow
 ======================

 In this challenge exercise, you will incorporate Lab 4 - Reset VM node and an approval node in the workflow and re-run.
-This time add S4 host to the limit to check and potentiall fix any vulnerabilities.

-**Hint**: You can either change the limit for both 'Lab 4 - Check Vulnerabilities' and 'Lab 4 - Live Kernel Patch' job templates (i.e. sap2vm* or sap2vm01*:sap2vm02*:sap2vm03*).

 ![Challenge - Workflow Template](images/4-wf-challenge.png)